freenet/freenet-core/docs/src/architecture/transport.md

   before the entire message is received.
 * **Covert**: FrTP can run on any UDP port and FrTP packets look like random data, although more sophisticated analysis of packet timing and size could be used to identify FrTP traffic.
-* **Efficient**: FrTP is designed to minimize bandwidth usage, with rate limiting and message batching.
+* **Efficient**: FrTP is designed to minimize bandwidth usage, with rate limiting and confirmation message batching.

 ## Connection Establishment